Website icon Xpert.Digital

 More about it here:

-📊🌐 The concept of digital twins 📡🔧🚛 – further development in supply chains
+📊🌐 The concept of digital twins 📡🔧🚛 – Further development in supply chains

-Introduction to the concept of digital twins
+Introduction to the concept of Digital Twins

-🛠🔍 Digital twins are virtual representations of physical objects or processes that use real-time data from sensors and other sources to enable digital comparison with reality.
+🛠🔍 Digital twins are virtual representations of physical objects or processes that use real-time data from sensors and other sources to enable a digital comparison with reality.
 Originally developed in the manufacturing industry, they have now become a key tool for optimizing and monitoring complex systems, including supply chains.

 Application in supply chains